Night Sky Utah - May 17-20, 2018

 This is a comprehensive workshop with an emphasis on post-processing that will consist of 3 nights and 4 days - approximately 12 hours of in the field photography and over 15 hours of classroom tutorials & processing time.
 Check out our Processing page for some examples of what we will be covering in class.

 In The Field Photography: We will be covering the entire skill set of shooting at night including the techniques involved in taking very long exposures for foregrounds to blend with sky shots and how to actively & statically use lighting to illuminate landscape features.
-We will also be covering the process of shooting horizontal & vertical panoramas.
+We will also be covering the process of shooting horizontal & vertical panoramas as time permits.
 Mike and Sonia will help each participant with composition, lighting, troubleshooting, etc.

 Classroom Instruction: Our classroom time will mainly consist of processing tutorials and techniques via Lightroom & Photoshop and some of our favorite plug-ins to create remarkable images.
 Bring your laptop with Lightroom and Photoshop installed to learn techniques for processing in the digital darkroom.
-We will cover Mike's entire digital darkroom workflow from RAW file to finished image - from the basics of adjusting highlights & shadows, white & black levels, contrast, clarity, noise reduction, color balance, sharpening, lens corrections, graduated & radial filters, etc. to the more advanced techniques involved in complex masking, layering, transforming and exposure blending.
-We will also go through many detailed and progressive instructions regarding the capturing & processing of star trails, horizontal & vertical panoramas, exposure blending and time lapse.
-Mike will take time to help each participant with their images as we progress through class time.
+We will cover Mike's entire digital darkroom workflow from RAW file to finished image - from the basics of adjusting highlights & shadows, white & black levels, contrast, clarity, noise reduction, color balance, sharpening, lens corrections, graduated & radial filters, etc. to the more advanced techniques involved in complex masking, layering, transforming and exposure blending as time permits.
+We will also go through detailed instructions regarding the capturing & processing of images featuring exposure blending, horizontal & vertical panoramas and star trails images as time permits.
+Mike will work with each participant on their images as we progress.
 Check out our Processing page for examples.
-The planning and scouting of night sky shoots, including the apps that are instrumental for reconnaissance, will be covered at length as well.
+The planning and scouting of night sky shoots, including the apps that are instrumental for reconnaissance, will be covered as well.

 May 17: Late afternoon meet and greet, discuss camera settings and features of the night sky - in the field photography 10:30PM - 2:30AM